harness/developer-hub/docs/platform/2_Delegates/delegate-reference/common-delegate-profile-scripts.md

 You can run scripts on Harness Delegate pods, hosts, and containers to install applications or run commands.

-For more information about running scripts, see [Build custom delegate images with third-party tools](/docs/platform/2_Delegates/install-delegates/build-custom-delegate-images-with-third-party-tools.md).
+For more information about running scripts, go to [Build custom delegate images with third-party tools](/docs/platform/2_Delegates/install-delegates/build-custom-delegate-images-with-third-party-tools.md).
 This topic provides information on script availability and some common delegate initialization scripts.

 ### Limitations